Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 • Existing warranties and extended coverage are typically voided

 Even after a vehicle is repaired and issued a rebuilt title, comprehensive and collision coverage can be difficult to obtain.
-Many insurers offer liability-only on rebuilt title vehicles.
-If full coverage is available, premiums are typically higher — and future claim payouts will be reduced because the vehicle's ACV is permanently lowered by its rebuilt title status.
+Many insurers offer liability-only on rebuilt title vehicles, and rates typically run 20% or more higher than equivalent clean-title policies.
+If full coverage is available, premiums are higher — and future claim payouts will be reduced because the vehicle's ACV is permanently lowered by its rebuilt title status.

 Smart Savings Made Simple!